Shenzhen Hospital of Guangzhou University of Chinese Medicine: Timeline

 In June 1996, its first practice surgery Lianhuabei Community No. 1 Healthcare Centre had been established, supplying general health service to Lianhuabei neighborhood that had more than 400,000 population.

 Since 1998 to 2001, three community healthcare centres Jingmi, Tian'an Te'fa has been put into operation.

 In 2002, Outpatient Department of Futian District No. 2 Hospital at Huangmugang neighborhood had been operated by Futian District Traditional Chinese Medicine Hospital.
 In a same year, Lianhua'ercun Community Healthcare Centre of Futian District NO.2 Hospital was handed over to the latter.

 Five more community healthcare centres ran into service in 2007.
 They are Fuzhong, Yu'tian, Jingxin, Xianglin, and Jinghua.

 Since July 2015, the hospital has been managed by Futian District Government and Guangzhou University of Chinese Medicine.
 Meanwhile, it was named as Guangzhou University of Chinese Medicine - Shenzhen Hospital, and Futian government still invests on it.

-On 19 December 2016, the hospital declares its accreditation of Level Three, Grade A has been approved to the classification by State Administration of Traditional Chinese Medicine.
+On 19 December 2016, the hospital declares its accreditation of Level Three, Grade A has been approved to the classification by the State Administration of Traditional Chinese Medicine.